ovska/FlameCsv/docs/docs/source-generator.md

 ## Limitations

-Due to the nature of how generic constraints and @"FlameCsv.CsvConverterFactory`1" works, factories are not supported by the source generator.
-However, you should be able to add the needed converters ahead of time since the type is known beforehand.
+Due to how generic constraints and @"FlameCsv.CsvConverterFactory`1" work, converter factories are not supported by the source generator.
+However, since the type is known at compile time, you can add the required converters explicitly beforehand.

 ## Example

-Below is an example of the generated type map as of the writing of this document (some details might be different).
+Below is an example of the code generated by the source generator at the time of writing.
+The actual generated code may differ in later versions:

 # [UTF-16](#tab/utf16)
 ```cs